Carlo-F/CS50W/README.md

 ### Installation
 The application runs on the default port 8000.
 No additional Python package is necessary.

-1. Make and apply migrations:
+1. Make and run migrations:
     `python manage.py makemigrations`
     followed by
     `python manage.py migrate`